The-Resent-Team/ResentClientCommonQuestions/README.md

 ## Note: These only apply to Resent 5.0 and onwards

 ### Q) Resent Client won't start!
 A) Make sure that you are trying to launch an original signed client.
-You can check by verifying the GPG signatures against [this](https://github.com/The-Resent-Team/ResentClientSignatures)
+You can check by verifying the PGP signatures against [this](https://github.com/The-Resent-Team/ResentClientSignatures)

 ### Q) Resent Client crashes on start!
 A) Check the crash log, keep on scrolling down till it says "caused by ${X}: ${MESSAGE}."
 If the message is "This copy of Resent Client has been modified!
 Resent Client will not launch for security reasons," DO NOT PLAY ON IT.
 Find a clean copy of Resent & ensure the GPG signatures match.